-Federal Direct Loan Programs - Undergraduate
+Federal Direct Loan Programs - Undergraduate Loans

-Federal Direct Loans are fixed rate loans with a current interest rate for the 2012-13 Financial Aid Year of 3.4% for Subsidized Federal Direct Loans at the undergraduate level of study and 6.8% for all Unsubsidized Federal Direct Loans.
-There is an upfront Direct Loan Origination Fee of 1% on these loans.
+Federal Direct Loans are variable-fixed rate loans.
+Go to www. studentaid. ed.gov for up-to-date current interest rates.
+There is an upfront Direct Loan Origination Fee of 1.051 % on these loans.
 This amount is deducted from the amount borrowed before the aid is sent to the school.
 Principal and interest payments on the need based Subsidized Direct Loans are deferred until the student graduates, drops below half time enrollment, or withdraws from the University.
 Only the principal is deferred on the non-need based Federal Unsubsidized Direct Loans.
 Loan amounts vary based on academic status, enrollment status, and whether the student is "dependent" or "independent" per the Department of Education policy.
 Current loan limits are as follows:

+Dependent Students

-Dependent Students (except students whose parents can borrow Plus)
+(except students whose parents can borrow Plus)